loneyeti/snowgoose/README.md

     ```

 4.  **Run Database Migrations (Post-Deploy):**
-    Connect to a running instance and apply migrations:
+    Connect to a running instance and apply migrations **to your Supabase database**:

     ```bash
     flyctl ssh console --command "npx prisma migrate deploy"
     ```

+    _This command runs inside the Fly container but targets the production `DATABASE_URL` (Supabase) you set via secrets._

 5.  **Monitor:**
     - Check status: `flyctl status`